 According to Sibley’s diaries, she grew up in a home where religion was inconsequential.
 This view toward religion lasted until the early years of the Second Great Awakening, after which she became an ardent Old School Presbyterian.
 Through Mary’s influence, George was converted a few years afterward.
 Due to the preeminent role of religion in the Sibleys lives, Mary incorporated her faith into her continued interest in educating the area youth.
 She writes in her diary about schooling the children of newly arrived German immigrants using a bilingual Bible to teach English.
 Additional attempts at education were made with the region’s slaves, but as fearful slave-owners worried about a potential rebellion from enlightened blacks, Sibley was quickly forced to stop.
 Ultimately, the Sibleys faith was the focal point of the women’s college they opened and named after their property, Lindenwood College (today known as Lindenwood University).

 The Development of Lindenwood:

-In 1827, as the Sibleys settled in Saint Charles, Mary started a small school in town, first teaching her sister, Louisa, and a few town girls from her home.
+In 1828, as the Sibleys settled in Saint Charles, Mary started a small school in town, first teaching her sister, Louisa, and a few town girls from her home.
 By 1831, a log cabin was built at Linden Wood, specifically to house twenty boarding students from further away, as well as to create additional classroom space.
+According to Mary, the school started in 1832 with seven or eight students.
 As finances became tight for the college in 1843, Mary traveled to the east to raise money.
 She succeeded in raising approximately $4,000, enough to keep the school in operation.
 When the Sibleys were older and looking to retire, in 1856, they deeded the college to the Presbyterian Church.